Ivan-3101/SpeakEasy/README.md

 # SpeakEasy
-An all in one app for people with communication disabilities using AI/ML.
+## An all in one app designed for people with communication disabilities using AI/ML.

+Indian Sign Language Detection and T